Princess Margaret Hospital, Funafuti: Health research and vaccination programs

+Management of COVID-19

+Tuvalu limited travel to Funafuti International Airport in early 2020.
+The government of Tuvalu put in place The COVID-19 (Threatened Emergency) Regulation 2021, then published the Standard Operating Procedure for International Travel to Tuvalu.

+Dr Tapugao Falefou, was appointed the chair of the national Covid-19 taskforce.
+Tuvalu remained free of COVID-19 infections and implemented a vaccine program.
+By April 2022, 85% of 12-17-year-olds had received their first dose of vaccine, and about 90% of its adult population were fully vaccinated.
+In 2023, the IMF Article IV consultation with Tuvalu concluded that a successful vaccination strategy allowed Tuvalu to lift coronavirus disease (COVID-19) containment measures at the end of 2022.

 Surgical procedures

 A total of 1084 surgical procedures were performed during the first 10 years of independence from 1978 to 1988.
 Visiting surgical teams performed 29% of these procedures.
 Fifty percent of the procedures related to obstetrical and gynaecological operations, eye surgery and abdominal operations with the most common operations being cataract extraction, tubal ligation and appendicectomy.
 During that period, only 12 patients were sent overseas for surgical treatment.
 An analysis of 254 surgical, obstetric and gynaecological procedures during the same period established that the postoperative mortality rate was 0.4 per cent and the morbidity rate was 13 per cent.

 An analysis of 132 obstetric and gynecologic operations associated with complicated pregnancy and delivery during the period from 1988 to 1989 established that there were 38 cesarean sections, of which 76 percent were emergency operations.
 There was no maternal mortality.
 The complication rate was 13 percent and included two neonatal deaths.
 The cesarean birth rate during the study period was 7.6 percent.